 top of page

 In stark contrast to the many nerdy hobbies (don't even ask) that I pursued at different stages of my life, one unwavering passion was participating in sports.
-As a kid I played everything from 8th grade basketball to American Legion Baseball, and I loved all intramural sports in college and graduate school (with a special affection for inner-tube water polo).
+I always loved competition, even in sports where I was not especially talented.
+As a kid I played everything from 8th grade basketball to American Legion Baseball, and I enjoyed all intramural sports in college and graduate school (with a special affection for inner-tube water polo).
 I was an avid softball and racquetball player well into my 40s, and I ran 5K and 10K races until I was in my mid-50s.
 I was also a pretty good table tennis player.

 But wrestling is the sport that I loved the most.
 Not only was I a high school and college wrestler; I also coached college wrestling as a head coach or as an assistant coach for about thirty years.